Angler's Aquatic Plant ID

 Emerging in early spring from overwintering buds, tender Canadian elodea (Elodea canadensis) sprouts are perfect to target with a rattle-trap.
 Though it's not as aggressive as other plants, Canadian elodea provides a transition zone that should not be overlooked.

 In the fall, as annual submersed species begin to die off, pockets of coontail (Ceratopyllum demersum) may continue to hold fish.
-Try a frog or a rat around this hearty plant.
+Try a fishing a frog or a rat around this hearty native plant.

 In the fall, fish topped out pondweeds (Potamogeton sp.) like you would other floating plants.
-Work a big rat through floating leaves or work a creature bait in holes within the plants' understory.
+Work a big rat through floating leaves or work a creature bait in holes within the plants' understory to target big bass lurking there.

 Muskgrass (Chara sp.) can be finicky in growth cycles, seeing boom and bust years.
 When in a “boom” year, muskgrass will likely be one of the first species to begin growing.
 Try a rattle-trap, big swim bait, or Carolina rig through this brittle charophyte.